wp-plugins/site-creation-wizard/readme.txt

 == Changelog ==

+= 2.2.1 =

+* Fixed placement of 'Create New Site' Link within the Admin (and Network Admin) Menus.

 = 2.2 =

 * Fix for WP 3.1.
 The Administration page is now in the Network Admin page.